Messages from your Kinship Leaders

 Take the time today to reach out to someone you know and build intentional relationships.
 Share your story and be a friend.
 Thank someone for their friendship, compassion, and kindness.

 This season I also ask you to consider giving back to LGBTQIA youth.
 Make a meaningful donation to SDA Kinship during the holidays to support the lives of young people across the world.
 Help them find acceptance within themselves.
 Together we can create so much change.

 We wouldn't be here without your help.
 I thank you from the bottom of my heart.

 Debbie Hawthorn-Toop, Director of Women's Interests

-I am continuing to work on the details for our Women & Children First weekend.
+October has been a busy month.
+I am continuing to work on the details for our Women & Children First Weekend.
 The dates are July 22-25, 2016.
-The contract is signed!
-The registration is up on the Kinship Website at https://www.sdakinship.org/women-children-first.html.
-The number of attendees is limited this year so if you are planning on attending please register early.
+I have received the contract for the house and am working out a few final details before we get it signed and the deposit paid.
+I am hoping to have the registration up on the Kinship website in the next few weeks.
+The number of attendees is limited this year; so, if you are planning on attending, please register early.
 Women & Children First Weekend is open to all female Kinship members, including our wonderful allies.

 Catherine Taylor, Editor

 For the December issue we would like to know what suggestions you have for getting through the holidays.
 It could be meals, sanity, people to be with, or unusual but enjoyable holiday activities.
 We are interested in your experiences and your learning.
 Even some stories of holiday disasters can be great ways to learn—and help keep other people from going through them.
 We'll send out a questionnaire to your e-mail in a couple of weeks.

 Safe Places Team: Ruud Kieboom, Frieder Schmid, Ingrid Schmid, Floyd Pönitz, and Catherine Taylor